It is definitely a lot smaller than eBay in terms of membership size, but this is one of the things that make Etsy special.

 APPLICATION STAGE: During the application, exams, interviews, and overall assessment, participants are paid either a daily wage or per-task basis for their time.
 Every task completed ranges from $25 and $100.

-AFTER THE TRIAL: Payment for medical studies average around $6,000 for 5-day to a week-long’s study, while a 30-day study can go from $10k or higher.
-NASA’s sleep program is always in demand because it offers a whopping $18k for 70-day participation.
+AFTER THE TRIAL: Payment for medical studies average around $6,000 for a 5-day to a week-long study, while a 30-day study can go from $10k or higher.
+NASA’s sleep program is always in demand because it offers a whopping $19k for participating for 70 days.

 If you’re going to be paid on a daily basis, know that $150/day is the average amount paid to participants if trials are conducted physically at the lab.